kuomat/STAT-4830-vllm-project/reports/week 9/report_draft4.md

 We pivoted to an alternative strategy: sourcing existing datasets with direct image URLs.
 By using Pandas and requests, we were able to write a Python script that efficiently downloaded images in batch from these URLs, bypassing the need for full-page scraping.
 We augmented our dataset using the ASOS Women’s Clothing dataset (≈5000 images) and the Myntra Men’s dataset (≈1200 images), linking each image with its corresponding product title, description, and price.
 The process also involved cleaning malformed image fields (e.g., JSON-like strings or comma-separated lists) and normalizing URL formats.
 This pivot proved significantly more scalable and maintainable than scraping entire product pages.

+To evaluate our recommendation models on the newly augmented dataset, we generated a synthetic user-item interaction matrix based on the ASOS and Myntra datasets.
+Given the absence of real user behavior data, we simulated a sparse rating matrix by assigning implicit interaction scores (e.g., ratings between 1–5) to a subset of items per user.
+These interactions were sampled based on product categories, price ranges, and embedding similarities to emulate diverse user preferences.
+For instance, a user with an affinity for minimal, neutral-toned items might be assigned higher scores to similar products clustered in CLIP embedding space.

 ### Collaborative Filtering

 #### Mathematical Formulation